julianbrowne/d3-mapper-example/readme.md

 ## Installation

-- Download all file into a directory
+- Download all files into a directory
 - Optionally replace the map.png background image
 - Open index.html in a modern browser